carbon-language/carbon-lang/docs/design/pattern-matching.md

 (considerably less than using types in overload resolution, which can be much less visible in the source code).
 Furthermore, there are cases where using the types of the argument to disambiguate is less clear or even ambiguous.
-For example, let us say we see a `Vector(Int)` being constructed with the arguments `(3, 5)`.
-Is that creating a vector containing three 5s or the two values `3, 5`?
+For example, let us say we see a `Array(Int)` being constructed with the arguments `(3, 5)`.
+Is that creating a array containing three 5s or the two values `3, 5`?
 Different names for the arguments would resolve the question of which constructor should be used.

 **Note:** Even when using keyword arguments, we are currently saying that the